-The James Clarke Chace Memorial Speaker Series features leading figures in international affairs discussing topical and timely issues of global concern.
-Events are held approximately once a month, typically on a Thursday evening, and are open to the general public.
+Our Speaker Series features leading figures in international affairs discussing topical and timely issues of global concern.
+Events are typically held one Thursday evening per month.
+They are free and open to the general public by RSVP.
 The James Clarke Chace Speaker Series is co-sponsored by Foreign Affairs magazine.

 Current and Upcoming Events

 Thursday, October 6, 2016